gnh1201/welsonjs/README.md

 - [7418_blocks_color_modules_rgb_square_icon](https://www.iconfinder.com/icons/7418/blocks_color_modules_rgb_square_icon) (Icon File) - Sergio Sanchesz Lopez, Futurosoft

 ## Contact me
-If you have any inquiries regarding this project or if you are interested in becoming a partner, please don't hesitate to contact us.
-Particularly, for those using this project for website quality improvement automation, technical support will be exclusively available to partners.
+If you have any inquiries about this project or if you are interested in becoming a partner, please feel free to contact us.
+By becoming an official partner, you can initiate exclusive (e.g. EULA) projects using WelsonJS.
+Explore the potential for achievements in various areas, such as website quality improvement and performance evaluation automation, with WelsonJS.

 - abuse@catswords.net
 - ActivityPub [@catswords_oss@catswords.social](https://catswords.social/@catswords_oss)